 |Anti-hTLR5-IgA||Unit size||Cat. code||Docs||Qty||Price|

 Anti-hTLR5-IgA (clone Q2G4) is a chimeric monoclonal antibody specific for human Toll-like receptor 5 (hTLR5).
-This antibody was generated by combining the constant domains of the human IgA molecule with murine variable regions.
+This antibody was generated by combining the constant domains of the human IgA molecule with the murine variable regions.
 It was produced in Chinese hamster ovary (CHO) cells and purified by affinity chromatography.

 Clonality: Monoclonal antibody

-Isotype: Human IgA2
+Isotype: Human IgA2, kappa

-Formulation: 0.2 μm filtered solution in Tris HCl with glycine, saccharose, and stabilizing agents
+Formulation: 0.2 μm filtered solution in TRIS with glycine, saccharose, and stabilizing agents

 - 100 μg purified anti-hTLR5-IgA antibody, provided azide-free and lyophilized.

 Upon receipt, store lyophilized antibody at -20 °C.Back to the top

 Toll-like receptors (TLRs) play a critical role in early innate immunity to invading pathogens by sensing microorganisms.
 These evolutionarily conserved receptors recognize highly conserved structural motifs only expressed by microbial pathogens, called pathogen-associated microbial patterns (PAMPs).
 Stimulation of TLRs by PAMPs initiates a signaling cascade leading to the secretion of proinflammatory cytokines following NF-κB activation.
 To date ten human and twelve murine TLRs have been characterized, TLR1 to TLR10 in humans, and TLR1 to TLR9, TLR11, TLR12, and TLR13 in mice, the homolog of TLR10 being a pseudogene.